United States Federal Reserve: The Economic Policy Uncertainty Index

 wtavg expression is used to smooth the occasionally volatile movement of both indices.
 Treasury Securities are a good tool for tracking economic potential and growth because they show the interest rates that businesses borrowing money are paying to their lenders.
 Historically speaking, a lower interest rate usually encourages business to borrow money and expand their operations.

-Fig. 3: Economic Policy Uncertainty Index and PRC Treasury Securities Rates (2000-2017), bi-annually and quarterly.
+Economic Policy Uncertainty Index and PRC Treasury Securities Rates (2000-2017), bi-annually and quarterly.

-The above figure was creating using the
+The above figure is made using the

 weighted average statistical tool.
 This tool may be used to creating a rolling average value for a specific time period.
 For more information about using this statistical tool, see this guide.